PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 This is not gonna be a complete breakdown, and won't be sequential.
 Preact is quite a big library to cover in a blog post, so I'll just cover the interesting parts.

 So, let's begin!!
-We'll look at some interesting things in the `core` module(i.e., the one when you type `import {} from 'preact'`), then we'll got to hooks
+We'll look at some interesting things in the `core` module(i.e., the one when you type `import {} from 'preact'`), then we'll get to hooks

 # Core module

 ## index.js

-As is the tradition, lets start with the `index.js` file:
+As is the tradition, let's start with the `index.js` file:

 ```js
 export { render, hydrate } from './render';